-- Administer a special hiring fund, which provides financial assistance to departments or employers under parts I & II hiring individuals under the program - Maintain an inventory of Aboriginals, persons with disabilities and members of a visible minority job seekers - Supply information to Human Resource personnel in government departments when attempting to fill temporary, short term or regular positions when applicable
+- Administer a special hiring fund, which provides financial assistance to departments or employers under parts I & II hiring individuals under the program; - Maintain an inventory of Aboriginals, persons with disabilities and members of a visible minority job seekers; - Supply information to Human Resource personnel in government departments when attempting to fill temporary, short term or regular positions when applicable.

-As of March 31, 2008 there were 234 persons with disabilities registered under the EEO Program.
-In the period of April 1, 2007 to March 31, 2008 there were 2310 persons with disabilities that benefited from a term placement (maximum of two years) through the EEO Program.
-Further, 12 persons with disabilities completed their term placements and 3 persons with a disability were retained after the completion of their term placement.
+As of March 31, 2013 there were 136 persons with disabilities actively registered under the EEO Program.
+During the period April 1, 2012 to March 31, 2013 there were 11 persons with disabilities that benefited from a term placement (maximum of two years) through the EEO Program.
+There were 3 persons with a disability retained after the completion of their term placement.
 The program reflects the priority areas of employment opportunities and connecting employers and persons with disabilities.